Sequential Cauchy Combination Test for Multiple Testing Problems with Financial Applications: Simulations

 \subsection{Under the alternative hypothesis}

-In this section, we gauge the statistical performance of the controlling procedures under the alternative hypothesis.
-The performance is measured by the global power (percentage of replications rejecting at least one hypothesis) and the successful detection rate (i.e., the percentage of overlapping hypotheses between the sets of false hypotheses $\mathcal{F}$ and discoveries $\mathcal{R}$).
+Under the alternative hypothesis, the performance of the controlling procedures is assessed based on their global power (the percentage of replications that reject at least one hypothesis) and their successful detection rate (the percentage of overlapping hypotheses between the sets of false hypotheses and discoveries).
+Given the improved accuracy of the SCC procedure in controlling the FWER under the null hypothesis (as demonstrated in Table \ref{tabSizeGlobalSequentialOtherMethods}), we anticipate that the SCC test will exhibit higher power when applied under the alternative hypothesis.

-The test statistic vector $\bm{X}$ is generated from a $d$-variate normal distribution with mean vector $\bm{\mu} = (\mu_i)$ and correlation matrix $\bm{\Sigma} = (\sigma_{ij})$, i.e., $N_d (\bm{\mu}, \bm{\Sigma})$.
-We consider the same correlation matrices $\bm{\Sigma}$ as in Section \ref{ssecAccuracy}.\footnote{\citet{liu2020cauchy} evaluate the power of the Cauchy combination test with a constant correlation matrix.
-We opt for the correlation matrices in Section \ref{ssecAccuracy} because they are more realistic.} The percentage of signals (i.e., non-zero $\mu_i$'s in the vector $\bm{\mu}$) is set to be 5\% (5 out of 100 hypotheses are under the alternative).
-All signals have the same strength $\abs{\mu_i} = \mu_0$ which is chosen to be relatively weak, i.e., $\pm2.1737$.\footnote{The test power is shown to converge to unity as $d \rightarrow \infty$ when the signal is sparse and the strength of the signal equals $\sqrt{2r\log d}$ with $r > 0$ \citep[Theorem 3 in][]{liu2020cauchy}.
-We set the strength of the signal to be $\sqrt{3\log (d)}/s^{1/3}=2.1737$ with $s$ being the number of signals as in \cite{liu2020cauchy}.} The sign of the signal is set to be the same as that of the test statistic under the null so that the signal always amplifies the magnitude of the test statistic.
+The test statistic vector $\bm{X}$ is generated from a $d$-variate normal distribution with mean vector $\bm{\mu} = (\mu_i)$ and a correlation matrix $\bm{\Sigma} = (\sigma_{ij})$, i.e., $N_d (\bm{\mu}, \bm{\Sigma})$.
+We adopt the same correlation matrices $\bm{\Sigma}$ as discussed in Section \ref{ssecAccuracy}.
+The percentage of signals (i.e., non-zero $\mu_i$'s in the vector $\bm{\mu}$) is set to be 5\% (specifically, out of the 100 hypotheses, 5 are under the alternative).
+All signals have the same strength $\abs{\mu_i} = \mu_0$ which is chosen to be relatively weak, i.e., $\pm2.1737$.\footnote{ The chosen signal strength ensures that the test power converges to unity as $d \rightarrow \infty$ in the case of sparse signals, following the result presented in Theorem 3 of \citet[][]{liu2020cauchy}. } The sign of the signal aligns with the sign of the test statistic under the null so that the signal always amplifies the magnitude of the test statistic.